icplayer/icplayer/addons/Advanced_Connector/documentation.md

     $("#MyElem").addClass("background_image");

+<b>Recommendation:</b>
+This addon can be used to create scripts of such complexity that the player may not be able to handle links within them correctly.
+Therefore, we recommend implementing any functionality that relies on assets through dedicated addons or by using the 'Edit CSS' feature, as demonstrated in the preceding example.

 ## Demo presentation

-[Demo presentation](/embed/2419014 "Demo presentation") contains examples of how to use the Advanced Connector addon.
+[Demo presentation](https://mauthor.com/present/5743683201531904 "Demo presentation") contains examples of how to use the Advanced Connector module.